Technologicat/mcpyrate/quasiquotes.md

     That value is then intended to be referred to, by that name, at the macro use site.
 For example, the `it` in the classic *anaphoric if*.

-    This is sometimes so useful that also Lisps that have a macro system that is hygienic by default (such as Scheme and Racket), provide a way to selectively *break hygiene*.
+    This is occasionally so useful that also Lisps that have a macro system that is hygienic by default (such as Scheme and Racket), provide a way to selectively *break hygiene*.

     For example, in Racket it's possible to produce a `return` "keyword" using this approach, by binding the function's escape continuation to a variable